-To recreate the authenticity of Old Atlantic City, award-winning visual effects studio Brainstorm Digital sent a research team of staffers to Atlantic City to explore nooks and crannies and to study architectural plans, archival photographs and postcards.
+Recreating the authenticity of Old Atlantic City was a big project, so award-winning visual effects studio Brainstorm Digital sent a research team of staffers to Atlantic City to explore nooks and crannies and to study architectural plans, archival photographs and postcards.
 Filming for the show takes place mainly in various locations and studios in and around New York City.

 In the series, Nucky Thompson resides on an entire floor in the Ritz Carlton Hotel, where the real Enoch ”Nucky” Johnson, corrupt Atlantic City treasurer, actually made his home.
 Today the 18-story red brick historic building is a complex of condos, but you can still see the impressive grand staircase that leads up to the original wood-paneled walls and elevators.

 “Nucky ate here.
 Shouldn’t you?” advertises the Knife & Fork Inn